 The electron oscillates in chirality at a frequency of 10¹⁴ Hz.
 As explained, this oscillation is due to the small difference in frequency of the gamma photon relative to the gamma neutrino in the electron.
 At the change-over of chirality, the electric manifestation of the photon makes a change-over to opposite asymmetry.

-Therefore, the electrons can rotate towards each other at the frequency of maximum approx. 10¹⁴ Hz.
+Therefore, the electrons can rotate towards each other at a frequency within the bandwidth of approx. 10¹⁴ Hz.

 It is the second part of the spinor action.

-The asymmetrical electric manifestation meets de magnetic manifestation of another electron, and consequently, they become mutually subjected to the Lorentz force.
+The asymmetrical electric manifestation interacts with the magnetic manifestation of another electron, and consequently, they become mutually subjected to the Lorentz force.
 This Lorentz force introduces a spatial and random movement of such a couple of electrons.

-The Dutch Paradigm postulates that out of the mix of particles, ad random spatial configurations of electrons emerge in a dodecahedrons arrangement.
+The Dutch Paradigm suggests that random spatial configurations of electrons emerge in a dodecahedral arrangement from a mix of electrons.

 In an illustration: